Things to Do in the Area

 This experience is well worth the money and highly recommended!

 Fishing is a favorite here in Montana with our crystal clear rivers and streams.
 We will do all we can to help you fish by yourself on the many rivers and streams in our area.
-You can fish right out the back door on our river our combine a hiking trip with some high mountain lake fishing for cut throat trout.
-A great day for a father and son team.
+You can fish right out the back door on our river or combine a hiking trip with some high mountain lake fishing for cut throat trout.
+This makes for a great day for a father and son/daughter team.
 Don’t forget our small boats, which can be used to fish on the Bull River.
 Fishing is great here and requires a Montana fishing license.
-The least expensive is for two consecutive days at $24.25, $52.75 for 10 consecutive days or $69.25 for a season.
-Large rivers are open all year smaller streams usually don’t open until mid to late May.
+For license costs and regulations contact Montana Fish Wildlife and Parks.
+Large rivers are open all year smaller streams usually don’t open until mid to late May and close late-November.

 Guided fishing and float trips are covered on a separate page titled "Fishing Adventures".